helges-ui/daydo-backend/LOCATION_SHARING_IMPLEMENTATION_PLAN.md

 # Location Sharing Feature - Implementation Plan

 ## Overview
-This document outlines the implementation plan for the "Share Position" feature (US-31 to US-39) in the DayDo Family App backend.
+This document outlines the implementation plan for the "Share Position" feature (US-31 to US-39) in the DayDo Family App backend, with forward-looking considerations for US-44 and US-45.
 The feature allows family members to share their location with the family for safety and coordination purposes.

 ## Analysis Summary